 By Charlie Church

 As a special treat this year, the pumpkin decorating contest will expand to allow teens and adults to compete.
-Ahead of the event, children ages 5 to 12 can enter a pumpkin-decorating competition for prizes from Apple Knockers.
-This contest requires entries to be delivered to the Depot Museum on Saturday, Sept.
-24 between 11 a.m. and 4 p.m.
+Ahead of the event, children aged 5 to 12, teenagers, and adults can enter a pumpkin decorating competition for prizes from Apple Knockers.
+The contest requires entries to be delivered to the Depot Museum on Saturday, Sept.
+23 between 11 a.m. and 4 p.m.
 Applications for the pumpkin decorating contest will be available online at vicksburghistory.org and at the Depot Museum on Fridays, Saturdays, and Sundays from 11 a.m.-5 p.m. in September.

-At the pavilion, visitors will find vendors, including those from the Farmers’ Market and food trucks.
-All the buildings in the Historic Village will be open for tours.
-Docents will be in each to explain the history of the print shop, general store, Doris Lee Sweet Shop, schoolhouse, township hall, garage and farmhouse.
+All the buildings in the Historic Village, relocated and restored, will be open for tours.
+Friendly and knowledge guides will be in each to explain the history of the print shop, general store, Doris Lee Sweet Shop, schoolhouse, township hall, garage, and farmhouse.
 The Vicksburg Historical Society and Historic Village are open during the fall on Friday, Saturday, and Sunday from 11 a.m.-5 p.m. for researching and viewing the collection of artifacts at the Depot Museum and on the grounds.

 The Harvest Festival is organized by the Vicksburg Historical Society, and we look forward to welcoming all, rain or shine, on the last Sunday in September.